 Human-operator is provided by visual feedback information while teleoperation.
-We can divide this information into to types: text information and graphical information.
+We can divide this information into two types: textual information and graphical information.
 Values of mobile robot's position, speed, heading angle and obstacle range information are represented in text format.
 Graphical information can be represented by the interactive map of the environment and/or video stream from the vision system attached on a robot.
-In our research video stream and text information were used as a visual feedback.
+In our research we concentrate on textual information as a visual feedback.